Rue Radziwill

 The Rue Radziwill is a street in the 1st arrondissement of Paris.
 It starts at 1 rue des Petits-Champs and ends in a dead end.
-It was named after Polish nobleman and politician Karol Stanisław Radziwiłł.
+It was named after Lithuanian nobleman and politician Karol Stanisław Radziwiłł.

 History

 The street was originally called the Rue Neuve des Bons Enfants.
 It was created in 1640 on land that Cardinal Richelieu had purchased in 1634.
 It ended on the Rue Baillif, which has since been removed.

 The musician François Couperin moved to the Rue Neuve des Bons Enfants in 1724, where he stayed the rest of his life.
 The area was popular with musicians, particularly those who worked at the nearby Académie Royale de Musique.

-The passage Radziwill, which crossed a house owned by the Polish nobleman Karol Stanisław Radziwiłł (1734-1790), ended on the street.
+The passage Radziwill, which crossed a house owned by the Lithuanian nobleman Karol Stanisław Radziwiłł (1734-1790), ended on the street.
 It no longer exists.

 The street was given its present name on 26 February 1867.
 The Banque de France expropriated several buildings on the street in the 1880s.
 It was downgraded by a decree of 23 November 1912 to allow for expansions to the Bank of France.